Brian Kennedy has been president, director and CEO of the Toledo Museum of Art since 2010.

 Lawrence W. Nichols is William Hutton Senior Curator of European and American Painting and Sculpture Before 1900.
 He joined TMA in 1992 after being associate curator of the John G. Johnson Collection at the Philadelphia Museum of Art.
 A specialist in northern Baroque painting, Nichols published The Paintings of Hendrick Goltzius, 1558-1617, A Monograph and Catalogue Raisonné in March 2013.
 He took his Ph.D. from Columbia University and received his B.A. from Dartmouth College.

 Nichols has curated major exhibitions at the TMA including “Frans Hals Portraits, A Family Reunion”, “Manet: Portraying Life”, “Van Gogh: Fields”, and “Hendrick Goltzius, Dutch Master: Drawings, Prints, and Paintings”.
 He has been responsible for a number of important acquisitions, including works by Giordano, Hals, Guercino, Chardin, and Delacroix.
 He is the curatorial liaison to The Apollo Society, TMA’s art acquisition group.

 Nichols serves on the old master paintings vetting committee of the European Fine Arts Fair in Maastricht and the Arts and Artifacts International Indemnity Advisory Panel of the National Endowment for the Arts, and he previously served on the Art Advisory Committee of the Commissioner of Internal Revenue.
 He was the Paul Mellon Visiting Senior Fellow, Center for Advanced Study in the Visual Arts, National Gallery of Art, in 2017, and a visiting scholar at the Getty Research Institute in 2010 and at the Clark Art Institute in 1999.

 Halona Norton-Westbrook received her B.A. from Mills College, her M.A. from the Courtauld Institute of Art, and her Ph.D. from the University of Manchester.
 Norton-Westbrook’s expertise is a distinctive intersection between art history and museum studies; her doctoral research centered on the history of collecting in American and British art museums and the development of the curatorial profession.
-As Director of Collections, Norton-Westbrook oversees the Curatorial, Exhibitions, and Conservation departments; she is also the Associate Curator of Contemporary Art.
+As director of curatorial affairs, Norton-Westbrook oversees the Curatorial, Exhibitions, and Conservation departments; she is also the Associate Curator of Contemporary Art.